 Exercise also increases muscle strength, coordination, and balance and decreases the likelihood of falls, especially for the elderly.

 That said, those with bone and joint conditions should avoid high impact exercises that can stress the joints, such as aerobic workouts that require bouncing, competitive sports or running.

-Dr Donald Poon, Specialist in Medical Oncology and Consultant, Raffles Cancer Centre explains, “Research has shown that engaging in vigorous physical activity for an equivalent of 30- 45 minutes brisk walking 5 days a week can help lessen many symptoms commonly experienced after cancer treatments, reduce the risk of relapse and improve the chance of a fulfilling survival.”
+Dr Donald Poon, Specialist in Medical Oncology, Raffles Cancer Centre explains, “Research has shown that engaging in vigorous physical activity for an equivalent of 30- 45 minutes brisk walking 5 days a week can help lessen many symptoms commonly experienced after cancer treatments, reduce the risk of relapse and improve the chance of a fulfilling survival.”

 Contrary to common perceptions, physical exercise does not make one feel more tired during treatment, and can in fact boost one’s energy after treatment.
 It can also lower your chances of getting heart disease and osteoporosis in the long term.

 “You should check with your attending doctor if you have doubts as to which exercise programme you can embark on because each condition may impose different exercise limitations,” added Dr Poon.